Welcome to the future of home heating

 Why aren’t my radiators hot?

-Believe it or not, the radiators will still be warming up your home even if they’re not very hot to touch.
-If your room is comfortable and the thermostat is the right temperature, then everything’s working fine – even if the radiators are lukewarm or cool.
+The radiators will still be warming up your home even if they’re not very hot to touch.
+If your room is comfortable and the thermostat is the right temperature, then everything’s working fine – even if the radiator is lukewarm or cool.
+When it’s very cold outside, you’ll notice your radiators get warmer.

 If the thermostat looks right but the room still feels a bit chilly, you could: